justinethier/cyclone/docs/Lazy-Sweeping.md

 We want to assign this during cooperation, in preparation for tracing.
 This can be done using the existing code (note there are 2 places, in case collector cooperates on behalf of a mutator).
 Actually, during cooperation this value can remain unchanged since it is already assigned properly (IE, it is the white color).
 After tracing is finished, we want to assign white color to the same value as the new allocation color. gc_collector_sweep already loops over all mutators.
 We can still do this and just atomically update the second alloc color to allow it to be freed again (IE, just set it to the mark color)

+Notes:
+If we now have two alloc colors:
+One is the existing alloc color
+The other is the previous clear color, when we cooperate.
+We can't free objects of this color because the collector is tracing over them
+After tracing is finished, we would want to remove this color because at that point objects that still have it need to become garbage
+Globals (collector? who sets these?):

+Mutator data:
+  // Data needed for heap GC
+  unsigned char gc_alloc_color;
+  unsigned char gc_trace_color;
+  uint8_t gc_done_tracing;
+  int gc_status;
+  // Lazy-sweep related data
+  int free_size; // Amount of heap data that is free unsigned char is_full; // Determine if the heap is full unsigned char cached_free_size_status;

 # Sweeping

 Sweep walks an entire heap page, freeing all unused slots along the way.
-The algorithm itself is mostely unchanged except that to identify an unused object we need to check for two colors:
+The algorithm itself is mostly unchanged except that to identify an unused object we need to check for two colors:

-- Objects that are either newly-allocated or recently traced are given the allocation color and we need to keep them.
+- Objects that are either newly-allocated or recently traced are given the allocation color; we need to keep them.
 - If the collector is currently tracing, objects not traced yet will have the trace/clear color.
 We need to keep any of those to make sure the collector has a chance to trace the entire heap.

       if (mark(p) != thd->gc_alloc_color &&